josephnhtam/live-streaming-server-net/docs/tutorials/serving-hls.md

 # Serving HLS Live Streams

-LiveStreamingServerNet supports the transmuxing of the RTMP stream to an HLS stream via the built-in HLS transmuxer without the need for [FFmpeg](https://ffmpeg.org/).
+LiveStreamingServerNet provides a seamless way to the transmux RTMP streams into HLS streams using the built-in HLS transmuxer, without the need for external tools like [FFmpeg](https://ffmpeg.org/).

-## Setting Up Your Live Streaming Server
+## Quick Setup Guide for Your Live Streaming Server

-First, this section will guide you through adding a transmuxer to convert the RTMP stream into an HLS stream.
+This section will guide you through adding a HLS transmuxer to convert RTMP streams into HLS streams.

 ### Step 1: Initialize a New Project and Add Required Packages

-Create an empty ASP.NET Core Web application and add the necessary packages using the following commands:
+To serve HLS live streams with ASP.NET Core's static file middleware, create an empty ASP.NET Core Web application and add the necessary packages using the following commands:

 ```
 dotnet new web
 dotnet add package LiveStreamingServerNet
 dotnet add package LiveStreamingServerNet.StreamProcessor
 ```

-In this guide, we will use an ASP.NET Core Web app as the foundation to facilitate the serving of HLS streams as static files.

 ### Step 2: Configure Your Live Streaming Server